 5th Principle: The right of conscience and the use of the democratic process within our congregations and in society at large

-The project was started by individual Unitarian Universalists, Jay Kiskel and Frank Casper, who had become increasing alarmed by a drift in denominational dialogue away from a common community grounded in our seven Unitarian Universalist Principles to a more authoritarian topdown leadership model.
-We came to understand that this drift has roots in the decisioning structure of the denomination as defined by the By-Laws of the Unitarian Universalist Association (UUA).
+The project was started by individual Unitarian Universalists, Jay Kiskel and Frank Casper, who had become increasingly alarmed by a drift in denominational dialogue away from a common community grounded in our seven Unitarian Universalist Principles to a more authoritarian topdown leadership model.
+We came to understand that this drift has roots in the decisioning structure of the denomination as defined by undemocratic language in the bylaws of the Unitarian Universalist Association (UUA).

 We assume that all our leaders work with honest zeal and are motivated by best intentions.
 However, the very nature of the denomination’s decision structure isolates our leaders from the both the diversity of voices and the energetic spirit of the members of the autonomous congregations that the Association was formed to serve.

 Our desire is to provide a mechanism where other Unitarian Universalists who want a more active voice in the direction of our denomination can engage with other UUs.
 With this dialogue we hope to persuade UUs who have been only “loosely affiliated” with denominational affairs to become “engaged advocates” who will be the engine driving UUism to be the model of an open, loving, diverse, supportive and caring faith community.
 Only by exercising our collective voting power, can we have a voice in setting the direction of our faith movement.

 - Provide for the regional election of members of the UUA Board of Trustees